Skip to main content

 • Any signing issues (e.g. a non-signed plug-in).

-Checking this file may help you saving time during the subsequent deployment steps, for example if you intend to notarize your application.
+Checking this file may help you saving time during the subsequent deployment steps, for example if you intend to notarize your application on macOS.

-Use the Get 4D file(Build application log file) command to get the log file location.
+Use the Get 4D file(Build application log file) statement to get the log file location.

 Application name and destination folder